What's PLANERGY?

 What is a Flat File

-Each column in a flat file database is restricted to a specific data type.
+Each column in a flat file database is restricted to a specific data type, such as phone numbers.
+Everything is stored in a single record.

-The delimiters are used to keep the data formatting at a fixed width, and to make it easier to find different fields within a record.
+The delimiters keep the data formatting at a fixed width and make finding different fields within a record easier.

 Data in flat files remains in its original form until it is transferred into a staging area in a warehouse or a database management system.
 After the transmission is complete, the data is altered and saved in different forms.

-Linux, Windows, and Macintosh operating systems run on a series of flat file databases.
-It’s also easy to use flat file databases to store customer lists and business contacts.
+Linux, Windows, and Macintosh operating systems run on a flat file system.
+Flat file databases are also easy to use for storing customer lists and business contacts.

 Types of Flat Files